This page contains general information about graduate studies in the

 - Applications for admission are considered all year round.
 Applicants for September admission with financial aid should apply by February 15.

-- Most Ph.D. students are offered annual funding, which, after tuition fees and other deductions, amounts to approximately $19,000 (domestic students) or $18,000 (international students) per year.
-These are the 2013-2014 numbers.
+- Most Ph.D. students are offered annual funding of at least $27,000 (domestic students) or $36,000 (international students) per year.
+These are the estimated 2015-2016 numbers.
 M.Sc. students receive only slightly less.
 In addition, many students are eligible for entrance scholarships on top of these base funding amounts.
 London, Ontario is a city with a relatively low cost of living.

 - Low student-faculty ratio means easy access to faculty, and graduate courses tailored to students' interests.

 - We have a large number of very active seminar series, as well as colloquia and a series of distinguished lectures.

 - We are a Principal Sponsoring University of the Fields Institute and have interdisciplinary links with the Perimeter Institute for Theoretical Physics, the multi-university high-performance computer network SHARCNET, and the Ontario Research Centre for Computer Algebra (ORCCA).

 Math Department Links for Current and Prospective Students

 Telephone: (519) 661-3641